 A Close Community

 Perhaps because it was not large, the community of Jewish immigrants in Portland was very close, Evelyn said.
 They formed a group called the Friendship Club that met monthly until at least 1960.
-They gathered in their homes, or sometimes at the Jewish Community Center.
+They gathered at the Neighborhood House, or sometimes at the Jewish Community Center.
 Evie remembers parties to celebrate Purim, a festival celebrating the survival of Persian Jews in the fifth century B.C.
 They invited speakers to address the group, held dinners and once, Evie remembers, even performed an opera.

-The families were so close that Evie referred to them as her aunts and uncles.
-She had left Austria too young to remember any of her biological aunts or uncles, and in any case, most had perished in the Holocaust.
+Some of the families became so close that Evie referred to them as her aunts and uncles.
+She had left Austria too young to remember any of her biological relatives, and in any case, most had perished in the Holocaust.
 In the absence of a biological family, she said, they created a new kind of family.

 Still, Evie knew no one outside the Friendship Club who was Jewish.
 In elementary school, she was the only Jewish child.
 She never encountered bias, but her parents decided nonetheless “it would be better if they didn’t tell people we were Jewish.”